EB48.4 4WD Competition 1/8 Electric Buggy Kit by Tekno RC

 Very tight layout limits ESC options, my Vortex Pro almost had the wires burnt through due to bent drive shaft.
 No M4 mount option for Team Orion motors.
 Used a flat drill bit to fix that.

 shocks are great but long and not as protected from impacts.
-Two of mine have sprung slow leaks - front and rear.
+This buggy jumps and lands like a cat but two of the shocks have sprung slow leaks - front and rear.
 Lots of forum chat about bent rods. $5 per bend.
-More money again if you wish to option the coated shafts (these do little to improve performance.)
+More money again if you wish to option the coated shafts (these do little to improve performance and the coating wears off)

-D block - made longer this version.
+D block - longer this version.
 Issue: hangs out from chassis, less protected and greater lever action on screws, scalloped to reduce weight but compromised strength (yet still heavier than MP9 block).
-If it gets caught up it bends easily - $20 to get the strengthened M2C block.
+With beefy A arms that won't give, strong hinge pins and pills, the blocks are the weakest part in the suspension link.
+Heavy crash the blocks will bend - $20 to get the strengthened M2C block.

 poor plastic quality.
-After 6 race meets the a arms looks like I've belted them repeatedly with an axe.
+After 6 race meets the A arms looks like I've belted them repeatedly with an axe.
 My longer term Losi has minor scratches and done far more work.
-The plastic is easily stripped and difficult to screw in and out.
-The plastic is durable in that it will bend a lot before it breaks but allow to buy a hudy reamer $20.
-Having to ream the A Arms, or apply grease or chapstick to screws, because Tekno can't get their moulds/plastic right is unacceptable.
+The plastic can be easily stripped and difficult to screw in and out - the manual warns you in some areas but apply that warning to every plastic component.
+The plastic is very durable in that it will bend a lot before it breaks but allow to buy a hudy reamer $20 or for the brave use a drill bit.
+Note: it will remove material quickly.
+Having to ream the A Arms because Tekno can't get their moulds/plastic right is unacceptable.
 The MP9E hinge pins fall through effortlessly right out of the box with very little play and plastic strength is incredible.

 Option the aluminium centre diff mount.
 Again, plastic is rubbish and another additional expense